Meet the Authors

 she/her

-Sarah Goehrke (she/her) has been a writer/editor by professional trade since 2007, establishing a targeted editorial services business for 3D printing in 2018.
+Sarah Goehrke has been a writer/editor by professional trade since 2007, establishing a targeted editorial services business for 3D printing in 2018.
 With her most recent publishing credentials in technology ranging from Forbes to advanced manufacturing trade press, Sarah is now focusing on speculative fiction.
 She is a dedicated wordsmith and DEI/community advocate, including Board experience with three nonprofit organizations.
-She has keynoted on three continents, officiated a handful weddings, acted on dozens of theatrical stages, and lost count of her tattoos.
+She has keynoted on three continents, officiated a handful of weddings, acted on dozens of theatrical stages, and lost count of her tattoos.
 Sarah lives with her spouse, child, and menagerie of cats and dog near Cleveland, Ohio, US.

 www.sarahgoehrke.com